Duke Lemur Center Director’s Fund

 Applications should be made directly to DLC Director Dr. Anne Yoder (firstname.lastname@example.org).
 When submitting, please cc Research Manager Dr. Erin Ehmke (email@example.com).
 Proposals should be no longer than 3 single-spaced pages (excluding references, figures, tables, and budget page).
-A successful proposal will describe the research topic to be addressed, the significance of the topic, why the topic is best addressed through use of the Lemur Center collections, and the anticipated application of the data to be collected.
-For example, are the data necessary for the student’s successful application for an NSF DIG?
+A successful proposal will describe the research topic to be addressed, the significance of the topic, and why the topic is best addressed through use of the Lemur Center collections.

-A yearly report is expected until the project is completed.
-Upon completion, a final report must be submitted.
+A final report must be submitted at the completion of the 12-month award period itemizing how the funds were used and summarizing research activity with preliminary results included.
 All publications that result from the supported research should acknowledge support from the Duke Lemur Center.

 Apply, apply, apply!
 Writing proposals is good for your soul (and your career!).